davidpcahill/irl_hunts/README.md

 - Use emergency button if needed
 - Stay hydrated
 - Watch for obstacles
-- **No non-consensual contact** - Only touch players who have opted in
+- **Consent is mandatory** - Violating consent settings may result in removal

 ---